QuackHacksTechTeam/QuackHacks-Email/HowTo.md

 ## THIS IS HOW WE ARE GOING TO SEND EMAILS TO THE MASSES

 ## Enviornment
-See .env_example for a template .env file
+this should be in your .env file

 - PORT=Port you want the server to run on, e.g. 3000
 - HOST=localhost